clark1816/zendeskchallenge/README.md

 Challenges I faced - At first I was having trouble getting connected to the zendesk api and getting my requests to come through.
 Once I figured it out it was smooth sailing.
 Till I got to the part when it came time to add the next and previous option.
 As you will see my program lacks those functions this is because I was not able to figure out how to get it work with a json file.
 I got it to work with a large pandas data frame which was nicely organized in csv.
 I found online resources that showed different way but I would neeed help from someone to figure out how to add the next option in streamlit with a json file.
-I did attempt all the requirements and only fell short on one so I am very happy with my work on this challenge.I hope others are impressed as well.
-Other than that one thing that doesnt work all the other functions and features work great are organized well.

-Currently still working on getting the 25 day function to work will probaly be working by tonight 11.22.21 at around 9pm
+The next and previous option work sometimes you have to press it twise but other than that all requirements work well.